zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 a.
 Choose Trainer Ht from the options.

 b.
-Refine your corpus , retrain with Trainer Ht.
+Refine your corpus, retrain with Trainer Ht.
 Repeat as necessary.

 The Train button (<img src="images/100/image24.png" title="This is an image of the "dirty" Train button" class="infra" />) activates whenever you add an intent or when you update an intent by adding, changing, or deleting its utterances.
 To bring the training up to date, choose a training model and then click Train.
 The model displays an exclamation point whenever it needs training.
 When its training is current, it displays a check mark.